nomanleftbehind/pipeline-integrity-app/README.md

 ## Setup

 ### Installing dependencies
-Install dependencies by runnign `npm i` in root directory.
+Install dependencies by running `npm i` in root directory.

 ### PostgreSQL
 Before running following commands make sure you have PostgreSQL installed on your machine.